Wilson v. State: Initial trial and plea deal

-The then 15-year-old girl has repeatedly stated that the act of oral sex was consensual, though she legally could not consent.
-The jury acquitted Wilson of the rape charge, but as the age of consent in Georgia is 16, they voted to convict him of aggravated child molestation for the oral sex incident.
-Some jury members later complained they had not understood the verdict would result in a 10-year minimum sentence, plus one year on probation.
+The then-15-year-old girl has repeatedly stated that her act of oral sex with Wilson was consensual; however, as a legal matter she could not consent.
+The jury acquitted Wilson of the rape charge.
+But, as the age of consent in Georgia is 16, they voted to convict him of aggravated child molestation for the oral sex incident.
+Some jury members later complained they had not understood that the verdict would result in a 10-year minimum sentence, plus one year on probation.

-Wilson received the 10-year sentence following a refusal to enter into a proposed plea bargain, stating his adamant belief that "It's all about doing what's right [...]
+Wilson received the 10-year sentence following his refusal to enter into a proposed plea bargain, as he stated that his adamant belief was that "It's all about doing what's right ...
 And what's right is right, and what's wrong is wrong.
 And I'm just standing up for what I believe in."
 His decision to reject the plea agreement, as well as his continued fight to overturn his conviction, takes into account that sex offenders in Georgia must register themselves and are subject to penalty laws for life, and that the law was not intended to penalize teenage partners.
-As the law stands, Wilson would not even be able to return to his own family after an early release, as he has an 8-year-old sister Jiaya Bennett with whom he would be forbidden contact.
-The other young males involved (including one charged for the same oral sex acts as Wilson) accepted plea bargains with the possibility of parole; they are required to register as convicted sex offenders.
+As the law stands, Wilson would not even have been able to return to his own family after an early release, as he had an 8-year-old sister Jiaya Bennett with whom he would be forbidden contact.
+The other young males involved (including one charged for the same oral sex acts as Wilson) accepted plea bargains with the possibility of parole; they were required to register as convicted sex offenders.
 Wilson had been offered a plea bargain for a five-year sentence with the possibility of parole before the trial but rejected the offer.
 After the jury had returned the guilty verdict, the prosecutor offered the same 5-year plea bargain again, and Wilson refused again.
-Another young man involved in the case had accepted a similar 5-year plea bargain and was paroled after two years.
+Another young man involved in the case who had accepted a similar 5-year plea bargain was paroled after two years.